kishanpatel2003/BodyFatPredictionModel/README.md

 ![Image Alt Text](/Prediction.jpeg)

 # Summary
-The Body Fat Prediction project aimed to create a user-friendly tool for estimating body fat percentage based on various physical attributes.
+The Body Fat Prediction project aimed to create a user-friendly tool for estimating body fat percentages based on various physical attributes.
 The project covered data preprocessing, exploratory data analysis, feature engineering, model selection, and deployment of a web application.
 The application allows users to input their personal attributes and receive an estimated body fat percentage, providing valuable insights for individuals interested in monitoring their health and fitness levels.